 HELPING WITH THEIR ABC'S

 Before they are able to start reading for themselves, they need to figure out the alphabet, so the ThinkTouchLearn: ABC book is the perfect preschooler-focused title to get them learning without them even realising it.
 Designed to be tactile, they are able to learn through touch and sight, with pages featuring bold colours and lasercut letters that their eyes and fingers will love to explore.
-It's an ideal book to help them on their journey to learning their ABC's.

 FOR COLOUR RECOGNITION